influencer marketing instagram

 Keeping track of performance

 As with any type of marketing, you have to keep track of how your promotion is performing.
-I use a tracking tool called Clickmagick (here’s a link to their free guide on tracking) to help with this as it allows me to track clicks and conversions, but there are plenty of options you can use to make sure you are keeping an eye on whether a promotion is performing well – even simply using a bit.ly link will give you basic stats on how many clicks you are getting during a promotion.
+I use a tracking tool called Clickmagick. (here’s a link to their free guide on tracking).
+It’s one of the best places to help with this as it allows me to track clicks and conversions, but there are plenty of options you can use to make sure you are keeping an eye on your key performance indicators, to ensure a promotion is performing well – even simply using a bit.ly link will give you basic stats on how many clicks you are getting during a promotion.

 It’s good to test out several influencers and compare their results side-by-side, in the same way as if you were split testing ads during a standard ad campaign.
-If one stands out, why not negotiate a longer-term repeat package with them – say once a week for 8 weeks.
+If one stands out, why not negotiate a longer-term repeat package with them – say once a week for 8 weeks – as your next step.
 You’ll be able to get a better rate for repeated promotions from an influencer too.

 Building long term relationships

 A great influencer is a huge asset to your business.
-So take the time to get to know them.
+Building relationships is crucial, so take the time to get to know them.
 Connect with them on all their social media platforms and make sure you interact with their social media content.
+It will help turn an influencer from a one-off promotion to a fully-fledged brand ambassador.
+A side note: influencers want those long-term relationships with brands, too.
+It’s a more stable form of income.

 Finally – A Top Tip To Maximise Your Promotion